fbpixelDouble IUI vs Single IUI: What’s Right for You? | Thomson Medical

 Is 2 ml sperm enough for IUI?

 Yes.
 After sperm is “washed” and concentrated, usually 0.5 to 1 ml of healthy sperm is used.
-What matters most is the post-wash total motile sperm count (TMSC), ideally over 10 million.
+What matters most is the post-wash total motile sperm count (TMSC), the appropriate sperm count is assessed as part of your fertility evaluation.

 How soon can I know if I’m pregnant after IUI?